 Assess the extent to which the capacities of the partners and other actors built through the intervention will be used in future work and activities.

 The positive results of advocacy activities are very much encouraging for the local people.
 Even in the light of the nepotism and corruption in the Indian society.
-Also, the need for working as a group - it means organising.
-Is a useful experience
+Also, the need for working as a group - it means organising - is a useful experience

 How have you supported your partners in exploring other opportunities for funding and/or capacity building?
 And has there been any results so far?